mantarain/MilkLang/README.md

 ## Contributing

 Contributions to the Milk language are welcome!
-If you're interested in contributing to the project, fork it, do your modifications and send a pull request.
+If you're interested in contributing to the project, fork it, create a branch, do your modifications and send a pull request.
 Anybody who contributes will get their name of this **README.md** file.
+If any of you would like to help me takle some porblems or add some features refer to the TODO file.

 ## License